ingesolvoll/bloggen/resources/templates/md/posts/2018-06-18-kee-frame-controller-tricks.md

 * Fetching initial data from the server
 * Start a polling loop
 * Letting the user know we are loaded and ready to go
+* Forcing the user to express her never ending love for cookies.

 What you need is a `:params` function that triggers start when invoked for the first time, and then always returns the same result as the first invocation.
 That sounds like a plain Clojure function that we all know: